-SNH have not been consulted as the work is a standard pipeline survey work which has been undertaken in this area previously (2017 and 2020) with no objections raised from SNH.
-The proposed survey area and format (use of SBP, data acquired in a seaward direction, etc.) are similar to the survey undertaken in 2017 and 2020 at St Fergus.
-It should be noted that the SBP SPL is of a lower energy compared to the 2020 SBP and, hence, lower impact area is expected.
+SNH have not been consulted as the work is a standard pipeline survey work which has been undertaken in this area previously (2017) with no objections raised from SNH.
+The proposed survey area and format (use of SBP, data acquired in a seaward direction, etc.) are similar to the survey undertaken in 2017 at St Fergus.